twoBirds/twobirds-core/README.md

 - go to the 'network' tab and reload to see the sequence of requirement loading

 ( in the file system )

-- view 'test.html' file to see the app code ( in this case case, its lack of in the page source code ;-) )
+- view 'test.html' file to see the app code ( in this case, its lack of ;-) )
 - view js files in /src/app/ to see the app code for those objects that are lazy loaded

 In case of questions contact [me](mailTo:fthuerigen@googlemail.com).